 A range of stalls selling all kinds of things, fresh produce, food trucks and live entertainment in Mooloolaba.

 8- Kawana Waters Artisans & Farmers Markets

-Kawana Waters Artisans & Farmers Markets is on every Saturday 7 am to noon at Kawana Waters State College, Sportsman Parade.
+Kawana Waters Artisans & Farmers Markets are on every Saturday 7 am to noon at Kawana Waters State College, Sportsman Parade.